Benvenue, Pennsylvania

 Unincorporated community in Pennsylvania, U.S.

 Clarks Ferry Bridge in 1936.
-Benvenue is the village at the east end of the bridge.
+Benvenue is the village at the west end of the bridge.

 Benvenue is an unincorporated community in Dauphin County, in the U.S. state of Pennsylvania.
-It is situated on Duncan's Island in Reed Township on the intersection of US 22/US 322 and PA 849, just east of the Clarks Ferry Bridge.
+It is situated on Duncan's Island in Reed Township on the intersection of US 22/US 322 and PA 849, just west of the Clarks Ferry Bridge.

 History

 A post office called Benvenue was established in 1831, and remained in operation until it was discontinued in 1907.
 Benvenue is likely derived from Scottish meaning a "mountain and good entertainment therewith".